Introduction

 sections to display the image and its true label.TextView

-controls to display the predicted label and inference time.Use the Android Studio editor to replace the contents of activity_main.xml
+controls to display the predicted label and the inference time.Use the editor in Android Studio to replace the contents of activity_main.xml

 , located in src/main/res/layout